How Should I Wear my Kilt Outfit?

 Sometimes the laces will break or the tassels might fall off.
 This can happen with any well used pair of shoes.
 We offer both replacement laces and tassels for ghillie brogues.

-Vests, Shirts, and Jackets:
+Waistcoats, Shirts, and Jackets:

 Glengarry or Balmoral Hats: